Addiction Treatment Programs

 We have beds available!

 Adderall (amphetamine) is a stimulant drug often prescribed for children and adults with attention deficit hyperactivity disorder (ADHD).
 It can also be used for some seizure disorders and narcolepsy.
-While Adderall is not typically addictive when taken as prescribed, it is often misused (See: Adderall Addiction) when it’s taken at higher amounts than prescribed or by students who think it helps them concentrate better.
+While Adderall is not typically addictive when taken as prescribed, it is often misused when taken in higher amounts than prescribed or by students who think it helps them concentrate.

 For less severe symptoms, treatment may include being placed in a calm and quiet environment, using ice packs and fans to cool you down, and providing medications to treat your symptoms.
 Activated charcoal and gastric lavage (stomach pumping) may also be used to remove the drug from your stomach and prevent it from getting into the rest of your body.

 Addiction treatment resources after an overdose can help springboard a lifetime of recovery and may include inpatient or outpatient rehab to treat Adderall misuse and prevent another overdose.
 Twelve-step programs and other support groups can also help with treatment and ongoing support.